How to Start a Bubble Tea Business

 As bubble tea has gained popularity in the United States, entire stores dedicated to the drink have opened.
 These stores offer a variety of flavors, mix-ins, and toppings and provide custom-made drinks while the customer waits.

 According to Allied Market Research, the bubble tea industry has undergone significant growth in the United States and is poised to continue to grow.
-In 2019, the bubble tea industry was a $2.4 billion market, and it should reach $4.3 billion by 2027.
+In 2019, the bubble tea market was a $2.4 billion market, and it should reach $4.3 billion by 2027.
 Black tea made up more than half of the market’s share in 2019 and is expected to continue to grow in popularity.

 Multiple factors account for the rapid rise in the popularity of bubble tea.
 Increased awareness of health-conscious eating habits and the popularity of healthier beverages like green and black tea has been a major factor in the market’s growth.
 Younger generations have also embraced bubble tea.
 The market was further aided by aggressive advertising and celebrity endorsements.